Joe Riley (footballer, born 1996): Bradford City

 On 25 May 2018, Riley signed a two-year contract with Bradford City.
 On 26 May 2020 it was announced that he was one of 10 players who would leave Bradford City when their contract expired on 30 June 2020.

 Carlisle United

 On 5 August 2020, Riley joined League Two side Carlisle United on a one-year deal with an option of an additional year.

 Walsall

 On 13 June 2022, Riley joined Walsall on a two-year contract, active from 1 July upon the expiration of his contract with Carlisle.

 Following the conclusion of the 2023–24 season, Riley was announced to be leaving the club upon the expiration of his contract.

 AFC Fylde

 On 5 June 2024, Riley agreed to join National League side AFC Fylde on a one-year deal with the option for a further season.

 Tamworth

 On 29 June 2025, Riley returned to the National League following AFC Fylde's relegation, joining Tamworth.
+Riley made his National League debut for Tamworth on 9 August 2025, he started the opening day fixture at home to Scunthorpe United. coming on as a 56th minute substitute for Ben Milnes.
+Tamworth lost the match 2–1.
+Riley scored once for Tamworth in the National League on 13 September 2025, in an away fixture against Sutton United, scoring from the penalty spot on the 12th minute in a 3–2 victory.
+He went on to make 22 appearances for Tamworth, scoring a single goal.

+Warrington Rylands

+Riley signed for Northern Premier League Premier Division side Warrington Rylands on 7 July 2026.

+After joining Warrington Rylands, he moved from full-time football to part-time football and also works as a financial protection advisor.